UVCity/Right-Call/Documentation/User.md

 - User can also register as a student, instructor, or admin.
 - Student role: can take the quizzes.
 - Admin role: allows you to upload and delete videos, and add questions at specific timestamps to each video.
-- Instructor role: can alter and add their own questions to timestamps for each video added by the admin.
+- Instructor role: can create classes and add students to their classes.
+Can also add/remove videos to each class for their students to take.
+They also can alter and add their own questions to timestamps for each video added by the admin.
 - Once all boxes are filled, the user hits the register button and if successful, it will direct them back to the Login Screen for them to now login.

 ## Login to The Website